FAJ, NUJ Trains Journalist on Gender Equity, Safety — Nigeria Today

 FAJ, NUJ Trains Journalist on Gender Equity, Safety

-The Federation of African Journalists (FAJ) in collaboration with the Nigeria Union of Journalists(NUJ) and the Norwegian Union of Journalists( (NORSK) yesterday began the second training of twenty journalists in Abuja.
+The Federation of African Journalists (FAJ) in collaboration with the Nigeria Union of Journalists(NUJ) and the Norwegian Union of Journalists( (NORSK) Wednesday began the second training of twenty of its members in Abuja.

 The training with the Theme ” 2 Day Gender Equity And Safety Workshop” was funded and supported by Hon Mulikat Akande.